EricCrosson/generator-typescript-package/readme.md

 - supports [gitlab]
 - supports [lerna] mono-repos
 - support documentation generation with [typedoc]
+- continuous integration ([travis-ci]/[gitlab-ci])
 - runs tests in parallel with [ava]
-- continuous integration ([travis-ci]/[gitlab-ci])
+- property-testing with [fast-check]
 - code coverage ([codecov])
 - linting with [typescript-eslint]
 - publishes only compiled JavaScript to npm (no typescript sources)